 Regional Director for the Middle East and North Africa | Overseas Council

 Dr. Abraham Najjar was born in Egypt in a Christian family.
-After earning his Bachelor’s degree in 1981, he spent seven years in Christian lay ministry as a supervisor for a Christian center in his hometown, working with high school ministry and university student teams.
+After earning his Bachelor’s degree in 1981, he spent seven years in Christian lay ministry as a supervisor for a Christian center in his hometown.

-In 2007, Abraham became the Academic Dean and Professor of Old Testament at the Cairo seminary.
+In 2007, Abraham became the Academic Dean and Professor of Old Testament at a Cairo seminary.
 The following year, he became Vice President in addition to Academic Dean.
-He joined Overseas Council in 2013 as Regional Director for the Middle East and North Africa.
-Abraham and his wife have two sons.
+He joined Overseas Council in 2013 as Regional Director for the Middle East and North Africa Abraham and his wife have two sons.